Little patch of yellow wall or a single asparagus? : Harold Pinter’s The Proust Screenplay

 #

 There are novels it has proved hard or impossible to translate into film.
 Mann’s The Magic Mountain is often cited.
-There was an English language TV adaptation, and a 1982 German effort, (IMDb) Der Zauberberg, and there are quite a few scripts that lie gathering dust. the comment in the IMDb covers the dilemma well.
+There was an English language TV adaptation, and a 1982 German effort, (IMDb) Der Zauberberg, and there are quite a few scripts that lie gathering dust.
+The comment in the IMDb covers the dilemma well.

 #

 In the UK, on BBC2 TV, there have been two documentaries on loss, grief and mourning: Michael Portillo’s Death of a Schoolfriend and Moran Mathew’s three-hour long The Fallen shown on Saturday 15 November 2008.
 For me these are handy companion pieces to Kieslowski’s Blue.
-One, because they show the different approaches to in documentary and fiction, and, two, the documentaries show the elements from which a director like Kieslowski could create a character like Julie.
+One, because they show the different approaches to mourning and loss in documentary and fiction, and, two, the documentaries show the elements from which a director like Kieslowski could create a character like Julie.

 Coincidently, Gary Findon, Portillo’s school friend who took his own life at 15, was both a talented musician and had composed.
 More striking is how his teenage compositions were thought lost, possibly burnt by his father in an attempt to blot out the memory of his lost son.
 The scores were found by Mrs. Findon on top of a cupboard during filming.
 The last scene is Gary’s younger brother, a flautist, playing for the first time one of Gary’s compositions to the parents.
 They have spent 35 years trying to bury Gary’s memory, but now in their later years have been able to do what Julie does in the film!
 There is a question, therefore, as to how Julie is able to turn her life around so quickly.
 Kieslowski’s answer is in the words of her dead husband’s now finished “Song for the Unification of Europe”, with words from 1 Corinthians 13, in Greek.
 There is an earlier scene where Julie and Olivier are collaborating on the unfinished score.
-She picks a book off the shelf and shows his where the words come from.
-Wiki: 1Corinthian 13:
+She picks a book off the shelf and shows him where the words come from: 1 Corinthians 13.

 Krzysztof Kieślowski’s film Three Colors: Blue (1993) draws many images and themes from 1 Corinthians 13, including allusions to appearances (“seeing through a glass”) and musical sounds.
 The Song for the Unification of Europe at the center of the story sets an abridged version of the original Greek text.

-The Rhythm of the Greek fits the music
+The rhythm of the Greek fits the music.

 The Fallen shows a kaleidoscope of ways in which members of the families of British soldiers killed in Iraq and Afghanistan cope with their loss.
 It also shows a common thread in people not being able to forget and not being able to stop crying.
 Gary’s parents, too, admit on film they continued to mourn his loss, with in tears, for 35 years.